akshaykhadse/ml-linear-regression/README.md

 This dataset contains information collected by the U.S Census Service concerning housing in the area of Boston Mass.
 It was obtained from the [StatLib archive](http://lib.stat.cmu.edu/datasets/boston), and has been used extensively throughout the literature to benchmark algorithms.
 The data was originally published by Harrison, D. and Rubinfeld, D.L. *Hedonic prices and the demand for clean air', J. Environ.
 Economics & Management, vol.5, 81-102, 1978.*

 The dataset is small in size with only 506 cases.
-It can be used to predict the median value of a home.
+It can be used to predict the median value of a home, which is done here.
 There are 14 attributes in each case of the dataset.
 They are:

 1. `CRIM` - per capita crime rate by town
 2. `ZN` - proportion of residential land zoned for lots over 25,000 sq.ft.